 Mice is a recipient of numerous residencies: Innovative Instrument Design Duxianqin International Workshop at China Conservatory of Music, Estalagem Residency for Music and Electronics at Ponta Da Sol Madeira, Automation and Me at Leeds International Festival, and Goldsmiths Palermo Summer Intensive Performance Practices in Sicily.
 Her work has been exhibited and performed internationally at events and venues including Ars Electronica, The Tate Modern Tate Lates, The Barbican Archives Residency, The V & A Museum Digital Design Weekend and Museum of Arts and Design.
-As a researcher, Mice has presented her work at IRCAM Forum, Computer Music Interdisciplinary Research, and Technology in Music Performance.
-Mice is an advocate for accessible design and is herself partially sighted.
-Since moving to London in 2015 she has founded Studio A02, a shared recording studio space in Hackney Wick, and Electrolights AV, an experimental audio-visual dance party series.
+As a researcher, Mice has presented her work at IRCAM Forum, Computer Music Interdisciplinary Research, Technology in Music Performance (TiMP) and the International Conference on New Interfaces for Musical Expression (NIME).

 Mice has composed original soundtracks for short films A Quiet Room In Walthamstow and Every You/Every Me and her music has appeared in feature film (Viral Beauty) and TV (Hiding).